 There aren't many peated Irish whiskeys available today--certainly nothing like in Scotland--but there are several notable offerings, and indications are that more are on the horizon.
 In no particular order, the Dark Silkie from Sliabh Liag (and its Midnight Silkie sibling), Connemara from Kilbeggan, and Teeling's Black Pitts stand out on the peated Irish list.

 The West Cork Glengarriff Peat Charred Cask single malt is a bit different than those in that the whiskey is matured in casks that have been charred with peat burned into the wood using age-old methods of bellowing.
 The peat is harvested from the nearby bogs of Glengarriff.
-Since the casks are charred with peat rather than the whiskey being distilled using peat (whereby the phenols are directly infused into the new make spirit), it creates a much less smokey effect on West Cork's liquid.
+Since the casks are charred with peat rather than the whiskey being distilled using peat (whereby the phenols are directly infused into the new make spirit), it creates a much less smoky effect on West Cork's liquid.

 West Cork Glengarriff Peat Charred Cask: 90 POINTS